Separation is Optimal for LQR under Intermittent Feedback: Symmetric Policies

 \end{definition}

-This subclass enforces that conditioning on future switching decisions does not alter the conditional mean of the state.
+This subclass enforces that conditioning on future scheduling decisions does not alter the conditional mean of the state.
 Additionally, note that for policies that do not belong to \(\Pi'\), the following strict inequality holds:

 We now introduce the core subclass of policies, referred to as \emph{symmetric policies}.
 To this end, we consider the system state evolution.
 Since the system is linear, the state at time \(t_k + m\) can be expressed as